 Knowing that the case was not hopeless, we filed an appeal for our clients arguing that Ventures could not be the “holder” of the promissory note in 2014 when the note had already been filed with the clerk of court in 2013.
 And the Second District, true to form, agrees!

 Final judgment of foreclosure reversed, with instructions to the trial court to enter an involuntary dismissal.

 We take all of our appeals on a partial contingency arrangement – our clients pay a partial flat fee and pay nothing more unless we win.
 This arrangement is working out very well for us, and I’ll explain it more in a future post.

-We are waiting for this opinion to be finalized and published.
-Then we will petition to have our attorney's fees paid out by the bank.
-There's still a lot of work to finish in this case, but for now we're very happy to have kept this client from losing her property for no reason.
+As of this writing, we were waiting for the opinion to be finalized and published.
+Then we will petition to have our attorney’s fees paid out by the bank.
+There’s still a lot of work to finish in this case, but for now we’re very happy to have kept this client from losing her property for no reason.

 H. Daniel McKillop sues and defends lawsuits for individuals, families, and small business owners.
 He also advises small business owners in areas of real estate and contract formations.

 Dan takes pride in helping people through financial difficulties, providing legal advocacy and support during tough times.
 He volunteers as a judge for Sarasota County Teen Court, and often co-counsels legal aid cases with Gulf Coast Legal Services.

 Dan was an Air Force officer prior to attending law school at the University of Florida Levin College of Law.
 His duty assignments included deployments to Iraq, the Philippines, and various stints in east Asia.

 Dan and Julia have two young sons, two dogs, four cows and four sheep.